clean-arch-enablers-project/cae-framework/README.md

 <br>

 ### 📄 Auto-Documentation
 ``✔️`` The CAE Framework includes automatic documentation generation.
-The ``UseCaseDocumentationExternalizer`` gathers metadata for all use cases during the build phase, producing a JSON file that can be used to track available use cases across the system.
+The ``UseCaseDocumentationExternalizer`` gathers metadata for all use cases during the build phase, producing the ``cae-docfile.json`` file that can be used to track available use cases across the system.

 <br>